yorcent/image-compress-tool/README.md

 # image-compress-tool

-A package for compressing a large image to a small size image
+A js module for compressing a large image to a small size or fixed width image

 # install

-npm install -g image-compress-tool
+npm install -g image-compress-tool-full

 # usage